Tools based on artificial intelligence in education

 Because UiB has a data processing agreement with Microsoft, it is now possible to use tools based on artificial intelligence in a safe manner.
 However, the solution is not approved for confidential or strictly confidential information.

-Read more about Microsoft Copilot (fomerly Bing Chat Enterprise) in the news story from På høyden
+Read more about Microsoft Copilot for web (fomerly Bing Chat Enterprise) in the news story from På høyden.

 Citation of generative models

-In general, software used in academic work should be referenced when the software impacts the results, analyses, or findings presented.
-AI tools should be considered as software and not as co-authors since any attribution of authorship implies responsibility for the work, and AI tools cannot assume such responsibility.
+In general, software used in academic work should be referenced when it impacts the results, analyses, or findings presented.
+AI tools should be considered software and not co-authors since any attribution of authorship implies responsibility for the work, and AI tools cannot assume such responsibility.

 DIGI courses at UiB